-Our dogs don’t destroy things or exhibit behaviours we don’t like out of spite – dogs are not pre-programmed to know right from wrong!
+Our dogs don’t destroy things or exhibit behaviours we don’t like out of spite!
 Rather than intentionally breaking the rules, dogs tend to form habits they enjoy.

-If you’d rather your dog formed habits you like, our handy ‘boredom busters’ will help your dog channel some of their mental and physical energy into habits that you can both enjoy.
+If you’d rather your dog formed habits you like, our handy ‘boredom busters’ booklet provides lots of fun activities which will help your dog channel some of their mental and physical energy into habits that you can both enjoy.

 Advice & Resources

 We have extensive knowledge and experience of working with and training ex-racing greyhounds, and have a range of FREE resources on some of the most common training and behaviour questions about these retired athletes.